gklyne/annalist/documents/roadmap.md

 ## Deployment options

 1. Debian package

-2. Docker
+2. Docker / DockerHub (done, but could be improved)

-3. look into using Vagrant and/or Puppet/Chef/...
+3. Look into using Vagrant and/or Puppet/Chef/...
 4. Cloud appliance, etc.

 ## Sample applications

 * Cruising log
+* Digital Music Object experiments
 * Image database (bioimage revisited)

 # Other possibilities (not yet on roadmap)